tigerros/your-youtube-shorts/README.md

 # Features

+Tired of YouTube forcing the horrible shorts layout on you, or do you want to stop wasting time and screen space with the "Shorts" section on your homepage?
+Then this extension is for you!

 - Redirects shorts to the regular video player.
   The shorts player has basically no video controls and is vastly inferior to the regular one.
 - Removes the "Shorts" section from the homepage.